DataDog/hiring-engineers/answers.md

 ### Exercise 2

-The Datadog MongoDB agent is setup to monitor on my local workstation.
+The Datadog MongoDB agent is setup to monitor MongoDB running on my Macbook.

 ![MongoDB Metrics](./images/mongo_metrics.jpeg)